The 10 Canadian Cities with the Cheapest Rents

 Blog Image #1

-Which Canadian cities have the cheapest rent prices for immigrants to Canada and international students?
+Which Canadian cities have the cheapest rental prices for immigrants to Canada and international students?

-Finding cheap and affordable rental housing remains a significant challenge facing newcomers to Canada.
+Finding cheap and affordable rental housing is a significant goal and challenge for newcomers to Canada.

-Locating that first place to rent is an increasingly significant part of the settlement process (in addition to finding a job) when choosing a city to call home.
+Renting that first home is a critical part of the settlement process (in addition to finding a job) for newcomers to Canada when choosing a city to call home.

-A 2024 Rentals.ca survey of renters showed price increasingly matters to newcomers and domestic Canadians.
+A 2024 Rentals.ca survey of renters showed price matters to both newcomers and domestic Canadians.

 New Call-to-action

-The Rentals.ca survey also discovered that 69 percent of respondents cited the unaffordability of rentals in their region as their reason for moving.
+The Rentals.ca survey also found that 69 percent of respondents cited the unaffordability of rental properties in their region as their reason for moving.
 Also, 19 percent of survey participants indicated interest in moving to a new (cheaper) city.

-Part of the challenge for newcomers is that rent prices across Canada continue to rise, although more slowly now, particularly in the popular gateway cities of Toronto/GTA and Vancouver/GVA.
+Part of the challenge for newcomers is that rent prices across Canada—although falling steadily in the large gateway cities and regions of Toronto/GTA and Vancouver/GVA—remain high, making affordability an obstacle.

-Also, vacancy rates in the most popular Canadian cities are at historic lows (nearing 1 percent), though some cities, particularly large ones such as Toronto and Vancouver, and cities with universities have witnessed a slowing of rent price increases and slightly more availability.
+Also, vacancy rates in the most popular Canadian cities remain at historic lows (some nearing 1 percent!).
+However, some cities, such as Toronto and Vancouver, and cities with universities, are witnessing a slowing of rent price increases and more rental availability.

 RELATED STORY: Work with a realtor to find that first rental